ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Query:
 : Short name for a JSONPath expression.

-Argument:
+Query Argument:
 : Short name for the value a JSONPath expression is applied to.
   (Also used for actual parameters of function-expressions.)

 Location:
-: the position of a value within the argument.
-This can be thought of as a sequence of names and indexes navigating to the value through the objects and arrays in the argument, with the empty sequence indicating the argument itself.
+: the position of a value within the query argument.
+This can be thought of as a sequence of names and indexes navigating to the value through the objects and arrays in the query argument, with the empty sequence indicating the query argument itself.
   A location can be represented as a Normalized Path (defined below).

 Node:
-: The pair of a value along with its location within the argument.
+: The pair of a value along with its location within the query argument.

 Root Node:
-: The unique node whose value is the entire argument.
+: The unique node whose value is the entire query argument.

 Root Node Identifier:
-: The expression `$` which refers to the root node of the argument.
+: The expression `$` which refers to the root node of the query argument.

 Current Node Identifier:
 : The expression `@` which refers to the current node in the context